IAL Business Interruption Insurance Class Action

-The Class Action will be run by Slater & Gordon Lawyers, with support from ICP Funding Pty Ltd, an Authorised Representative of CASL.
+The Class Action will be run by Slater & Gordon Lawyers, with support from ICP Funding Pty Ltd.

 ‘CGU Insurance’ (CGU) is one of the registered business names of IAL and a provider of policies of ‘business insurance’ to the Australian market.

 Several different forms of CGU’s business insurance policy wordings exist which include cover for business interruption (BI) losses.
 Certain BI policy wordings include cover for interruptions arising from particular outbreaks of disease and/or circumstances which prevent access to the business’ premises.

 Whether these types of clauses have been triggered by the circumstances of the COVID-19 pandemic is currently subject to a test case that insurers have filed in the Federal Court of Australia.
 Even after that case has been determined, there may remain other contentious issues that continue to delay IAL’s processing of pandemic-related BI claims.

 Pursuing a business interruption claim individually against an insurer may be slow and time-consuming.
 Contesting any aspect of an insurer’s decision may involve legal cost and a possible exposure to liability to pay the insurer’s legal costs if unsuccessful.

 The Class Action against IAL provides eligible Class Members with an opportunity to have their COVID-19 business interruption claim determined at no upfront cost, and without exposure to any further costs if the action is unsuccessful.

 - held a CGU policy of business insurance that: